georgecodes/joann/README.md

 Want to see the code?
 It's on [GitHub](https://github.com/georgecodes/joann)

 Want to use it in a Maven project?
-I'm hosting it myself for now:
+It's now in Maven central.

     <dependencies>
       <dependency>